yabool2001/temp/README.md

 All user data is encapsulated in a FRAME that comprise:
 - 13 bits of SYNC_SEQUENCE ( e.g. BARKER13)
 - 11 bits of PACKET_LEN
+- 8 bits CRC8
 - PACKET

 PACKET comprise:
-- PAYLOAD whose length = PACKET_LEN - 4 bytes of CRC32
+- PAYLOAD whose maximum length is 2047 bytes (recommended maximum is 1500 bytes according with IP max. lenght over ETH)
 - 4 bytes of CRC32

 ## Samples corrections in corrections module